eden0227/cs50-final-project/README.md

 ### [v1.0] - 2025-12-24

+-   Update performance benchmark for testing
+-   Refactor main.py for readability
--   Add test folders for all data state of 10 million rows
+-   Add test folders for all data state

 ### [v0.9] - 2025-12-23